Republicans hope Supreme Court fight boosts Trump’s reelection bid, helps GOP hold Senate majority

 “I think it’s better if you go before the election,” Trump told reporters Wednesday at the White House.”
 “I think it’d be fairly quick,” he said of confirmation.

 Some Republicans fear injecting abortion politics into the election with the choice of judge Amy Coney Barrett — a potential vote to overturn Roe v.
 Wade — which could be damaging for the president and Republican senators.
 Indeed, the GOP polling scrutinized by the White House showed that a majority of swing-state voters wanted a justice who supports abortion rights.
-But there were other promising signs for the party, with one campaign adviser noting that low-dollar online fundraising was near record highs this weekend after the Ginsburg death.
+But there were other promising signs for the party, with one campaign adviser noting that low-dollar online fundraising was near record highs this weekend after Ginsburg’s death.

 Amy Coney Barrett, potential Supreme Court nominee, wrote influential ruling on campus sexual assault

-Campaign advisers also say they expect the Supreme Court pick could drive up turnout among evangelical and Catholic supporters, and the president has told advisers that he believes that Democrats will overreach in the fight — giving him a target to mock.
+Campaign advisers also say they expect the Supreme Court pick could drive up turnout among evangelical and Catholic supporters, and the president has told advisers he believes that Democrats will overreach in the fight — giving him a target to mock.

 The advisers spoke on the condition of anonymity to describe private conversations.